STRATEGIC INITIATIVES

 INVESTMENT TIER: IMPLEMENTATION

-AMPT Chicago collaborates with organizations to provide tailored capacity and assessment resources.
-In addition to hosting learning spaces, such as a free monthly virtual education series and a 6-month, healing-centered Anti-Racist Restorative Practice Cohort for eight organizations, it also provides executive coaching and project grants.
+AMPT Chicago collaborates with Black- and Latine-led organizations to provide tailored capacity and assessment resources with an anti-racist lens.
+AMPT facilitates cohort-based learning spaces focused on such topics as anti-racist restorative practices, democratized evaluation, and nonprofit board leadership.
+It also hosts free monthly virtual educational workshops, supports organizational planning, and provides executive coaching and grants.
 AMPT has played a key role in local COVID response, curating rapid capacity resources, consultant supports, grant dollars, and technical assistance for the Chicago Health Equity Zone RFP and other COVID recovery funding.

 Community Health Worker (CHW) Initiative